Q. What's the difference between a magazine and a journal?

 - Magazine articles are easier to read and may contain more opinion-based or entertaining material.

-- Since journal articles are written by and for experts, they contain more technical language and are college-level.
+- Since journal articles are written by experts, they contain more technical language and are college-level.

 - Journal articles usually contain information about a specific research study that was done, and include the methodology used and the conclusions found.